How do I find God?

 I’m not perfect; I make mistakes.
 So what?

-In 2013, the Florida State Seminoles were celebrated as college football’s BCS Champions after completing a perfect 14-0 season.
+A while back, the Florida State Seminoles were celebrated as college football’s BCS Champions after completing a perfect 14-0 season.
 In the long history of Major League Baseball, only 23 pitchers have tossed a perfect game.
 Each of those 23 pitchers is widely celebrated for accomplishing one of baseball’s rarest individual feats.
-In 2009, USA Today reported that a Michigan teen got a perfect score on her ACT–and her SAT–and her PSAT!
+Years ago, USA Today reported that a Michigan teen got a perfect score on her ACT–and her SAT–and her PSAT!
 She was rewarded with a full-ride scholarship to Princeton University.

 If perfection is so celebrated because of its rarity, should the opposite be true as well?
 Should imperfection be condemned?
 I mean, if perfection is considered the rarest of all feats, shouldn’t it be considered acceptable if the rest of us don’t achieve such a vaunted status?
 Nobody’s perfect at life!
 We all make mistakes.
 Who cares?